Djed (DJED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Djed Historical Price

-According to the latest data gathered on Djed live price page, the current price of Djed is 1.015USD.
-The circulating supply of Djed(DJED) is 4.02M DJED , giving it a market capitalization of $4.08M.
+According to the latest data gathered on Djed live price page, the current price of Djed is 1.001USD.
+The circulating supply of Djed(DJED) is 4.02M DJED , giving it a market capitalization of $4.02M.

 The Djed Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DJED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.